GenericMappingTools/gmt/trunk/doc/rst/source/psscale.rst

     the annotation.
 If **i** is prepended we annotate the interval range instead.
 If **-I** is used then each rectangle will have its constant color modified by the specified intensity.

 **-M**
     Force a monochrome graybar using the (television) YIQ transformation.

 **-N**\ *dpi*
-    Effective dots-per-inch for the rectangular image making up the color scale [600].
+    Effective dots-per-inch for rasterization of continuous color scales [600].
+    Ignored for discrete color tables.

 .. include:: explain_-O.rst_